banbooliang/REVTAF-RRG/README.md

 ```

 ## Training
-- Download the **MIMIC-CXR** dataset from the [physionet](https://www.physionet.org/content/mimic-cxr-jpg/2.0.0/), and the annotation file can be downloaded from the [Google Drive](https://drive.google.com/file/d/1qR7EJkiBdHPrskfikz2adL-p9BjMRXup/view?usp=sharing).
+- Download the **MIMIC-CXR** dataset from the [physionet](https://www.physionet.org/content/mimic-cxr-jpg/2.0.0/), and obtain the corresponding annotation file from [Google Drive](https://drive.google.com/file/d/1qR7EJkiBdHPrskfikz2adL-p9BjMRXup/view?usp=sharing).
 Put them into ./data/mimic_cxr/ forder.
+- Additionally, download the following files and place them in the same ./data/mimic_cxr/ folder: \
+`medclip_text_features.json`
+`labels_indices_{split}.json` `image_region_score_{split}.json` `hash_distance.json` `medclip_txt_embeddings.tar.gz` `region_txt_embeddings.tar.gz`

+These are pre-extracted image and text features generated using the pretrained MedKLIP models on the MIMIC-CXR dataset.
+You can download them from [here]{}.

-- Download the **IU X-Ray** model from the [R2Gen](https://github.com/zhjohnchan/R2Gen), and the annotation file can be downloaded from the [Google Drive](https://drive.google.com/file/d/1zV5wgi5QsIp6OuC1U95xvOmeAAlBGkRS/view?usp=sharing).
-Put them into ./data/iu_xray/ forder.
+- Download the **IU X-Ray** model from the [R2Gen](https://github.com/zhjohnchan/R2Gen) and the annotation file from the [Google Drive](https://drive.google.com/file/d/1zV5wgi5QsIp6OuC1U95xvOmeAAlBGkRS/view?usp=sharing).
+Save them in the ./data/iu_xray/ directory.

+- Similarly, download the `region_txt_embeddings.tar.gz` and `medclip_txt_embeddings.tar.gz` files for IU X-Ray from [here]{} and place them in ./data/iu_xray/.

+- To evaluate clinical efficacy, download the `chexbert.pth` model from [Google Drive](https://drive.google.com/file/d/1Qj5yM62FlASGRnW1hH0DDtCENuqGtt7L/view?usp=sharing) and place it in checkpoints/stanford/chexbert/.

+- Run the following command to start training:
 ```bash
 bash train_mimic_cxr.sh
 ```
-The model will be saved into the results/mimic_cxr forder after you run the above code.
+The trained model will be saved in the results/mimic_cxr/ directory.

 ## Test
+- Run the following command to start testing on the MIMIC-CXR test set and IU X-Ray dataset, respectively:

 ```bash
 bash test_mimic_cxr.sh